Platformus/Platformus-Docs/fundamentals/content/menus.rst

 ﻿Menus
 =====

 Menus are used for navigation on the frontend.
-You can manage them (add, edit, and delete) from the backend using the :guilabel:`Content/Menus` section:
+You can manage them (create, edit, and delete) from the backend using the :guilabel:`Content/Menus` section:

 .. image:: /images/fundamentals/content/menus/1.png